 The College of Medicine’s goal is the broad preparation of students to practice medicine.
 Regardless of eventual specialty selection, students must demonstrate competence in those intellectual, physical, and social tasks that together represent the fundamentals of medical practice.
 Applicants and students will be judged not only on their scholastic achievement and ability,but also on their intellectual, physical, and emotional capacities to meet the full requirements of the school’s curriculum.
-As an advisory committee to the Dean, the Admissions Committee is instructed to exercise judgment on behalf of the faculty members to recommend the entering class, and to consider character, extracurricular achievement, and overall suitability for the medical profession on the basis of information in the application, letters of recommendation, and personal interviews.
+The Admissions Committee is instructed to exercise judgment on behalf of the faculty members to recommend the entering class, and to consider character, extracurricular achievement, and overall suitability for the medical profession on the basis of information in the application, letters of recommendation, and personal interviews.

 The Liaison Committee on Medical Education, which accredits the medical school, requires that the curriculum provide a general professional education that will enable each student to pursue graduate training in a variety of disciplines.
 Meeting this requirement necessitates that the curriculum assists students in developing broad knowledge, skills, and behaviors; enabling ongoing self-directed learning and further training; and preparing them to deliver competent medical care.
 The basic sciences curriculum includes the study of anatomy, biochemistry, histology, pathology, and pharmacology and is designed to establish a core of knowledge necessary for clinical training.
 The clinical curriculum includes diverse experiences in primary care, family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, surgery, diagnostic imaging, pathology, emergency medicine, and geriatrics, in both ambulatory and inpatient settings.
 These rotations develop the ability to practice medicine independently, regardless of the future choice of specialty.
 To graduate, each student is required to pass each required course and clinical rotation.